 'You are not alone:' Memorial service in Nova Scotia marks one year since shootings

-A lone bagpiper played slow airs outside a church Sunday as relatives of 22 people slain during a killer's rampage in rural Nova Scotia gathered for an emotional ceremony to honour the victims one year later.
+A lone bagpiper played slow airs outside a church Sunday as relatives of 23 victims slain during a killer's rampage in rural Nova Scotia gathered for an emotional ceremony to honour the victims one year later.

 The sombre event at First United Church in Truro, N.S., which was livestreamed in lieu of being open to the public, began with a provincewide moment of silence.